 Speculators receive a bad reputation generally.
 However, they offer some benefits to the market as well.

 Speculators take more trading risks than investors.
+Therefore their risk capacity and risk tolerance are much higher than the average retail investor.
 In several ways, they provide financing to growing companies and assets that would otherwise be hard to obtain.
-Without speculators taking risks, the market would be entirely different.
+Without speculators taking risks, the market would be entirely different, as most market participants would be risk-averse.

 Reduced bid-ask spread